 Impact of our Design and Technology Provision

-In DT pupils become risk takers, problem solvers and practical experts as they develop a critical understanding of the technologies of the world.
+In DT children become risk takers, problem solvers and practical experts as they develop a critical understanding of the technologies of the world.